 Menstrual disorders and precocious puberty: Delayed puberty in boys is associated with obesity.

-Impaired glucose tolerance and type 2 diabetes: although type 2 diabetes has many other related factors such as family history, ethnicity... the most important factor is obesity.
+Impaired glucose tolerance and type 2 diabetes: although type 2 diabetes has many other related factors such as family history, ethnicity... but the most important factor is obesity.

 Risk of cardiovascular disease: Overweight adolescents maintain and increase the risk of cardiovascular disease in adulthood such as: high blood pressure, high cholesterol...